SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/05-Errors-in-Java-Programs.md

 Here are some of the basic common mistakes we showld watch out for:

-- Mixing of lowercase and uppercase letters in syntax
+- Mixing of lowercase and uppercase letters in the syntax

 - Wrong syntax